 In addition to in person lessons, Jacqueline has been offering online lessons since 2013.
 Online lessons are offered through several platforms: Zoom, Skype and FaceTime.
 Students interested in studying virtually need to have a harp available at home for practice and lessons.
 Students are welcome to use a hybrid approach to lessons, with some lessons in person and some online.

 Video of a middle school student performing

 Solfeggietto by C. P. E. Bach in a student recital.

-In addition to teaching lessons for students privately, Jacqueline is on the faculties of the Baltimore School for the Arts, Blue Lake Fine Arts Camp, and the University of Maryland, Baltimore County.
+Jacqueline holds a Master of Music in harp performance and pedagogy from the Peabody Conservatory.
+In addition to teaching lessons for students privately, Jacqueline is on the faculties of the Baltimore School for the Arts, and the University of Maryland, Baltimore County.
 She also is the founder and director of the Baltimore Harp Camp, a week-long summer day camp where students play in a harp ensemble, study music theory and history, and end the camp with a recital of solo and ensemble works.
-Jacqueline has many years of teaching experience and holds a Master of Music in harp performance and pedagogy from the Peabody Conservatory.